 Hike and climb your way along Via Ferrata of WWI, trekking on the Dolomites Alta Via high routes, exploring fascinating WWI ruins and history, and ascending a different challenging via ferrata each day.

 For well trained hikers in good and active physical health.
 Previous experiences in climbing are not mandatory, but a basic knowledge of mountaineering is advisable.

-Group and Private Departures Available
+Private Departures Available

 Private Trip Cost: From €2240 (per person, minimum 4 members)

 High season supplement from July 20th to August 31st: surcharge of 5%

 - Trip briefing upon arrival

 - Meals as noted in itinerary (B=breakfast, L=lunch, D=dinner)

 - Local English speaking Professional UIAGM/IFMGA Mountain Guide

 - Via ferrata equipment